vash-001/Masterplan-ai/Masterplan.md

         MAP_TRAIN_MODEL("
         <div style='font-weight:bold; font-size:12px;'>Train the Environment-Model</div>
         <div style='text-align:left; font-size:11px;'>
-        - The model learns to associate a location on the track with the shape of the walls and boundaries around it.
+        - The model learns to associate a location on the track with the shape of the boundaries around it.
         </div>
         ")